JStover95/FaaSr-Functions/weather_visualization/README.md

 > ℹ️ A more sophisticated data analysis would consider the additional observation metadata, however this is out of scope for this tutorial.

+For this tutorial we will be using the Corvallis, OR (Oregon State University) station data (`USC00351862`).
+A complete list of weather stations and their IDs in this dataset can be found here: [https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt](https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt)

 ## Writing our Functions

 ### 1. Get our Data